See Exactly How Fitz HR Works

 Let’s Start With Pricing — Because BrightHR Won’t

-BrightHR's contract terms (from Peninsula's published Terms and Conditions): Fixed-term contracts that auto-renew.
-If you cancel early, you face an early termination fee of 30% of the remaining contract balance.
-If you cancel before the first full year, you must pay the remainder of the first year's fees plus 30% of the remaining balance.
-Price increases of up to 2–10% at renewal.
-30 days written notice required before term end to prevent auto-renewal.
+BrightHR’s contract terms (from Peninsula’s published Terms and Conditions): Fixed-term contracts that auto-renew.
+Early cancellation triggers a fee of 30% of the remaining contract balance.
+Cancel before the first full year: pay the remainder of the first year’s fees plus 30% of the remaining balance.
+Price increases may apply at renewal (commonly in the 2–10% range).
+30 days written notice required before the term ends to prevent auto-renewal.

-If a platform won't show you the price before you talk to sales, ask yourself why.
+If a platform won’t tell you the price before you talk to sales, ask yourself why.

 | Feature | Fitz HR | BrightHR |